SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ![CreateFabric](img/Snow2.5_createFabric.png)

-**(1) Click** - to add a new entity.
+1. **Click** - to add a new entity.

-**(2) Create** - a new Fabric.
+2. **Create** - a new Fabric.

-**(3) Fabric Name** - Specify a name, like devSnowflake, for your Fabric. “dev” or “prod” are helpful descriptors for this environment setup.
+3. **Fabric Name** - Specify a name, like devSnowflake, for your Fabric. “dev” or “prod” are helpful descriptors for this environment setup.
 Also specify a description (optional)

-**(4) Team** - Select a team to own this Fabric.
+4. **Team** - Select a team to own this Fabric.
 Click the dropdown to list the teams your user is a member.
 If you don’t see the desired team, ask a Prophecy Administrator to add you to a team.

-**(5) Continue** - to the Provider step.
+5. **Continue** - to the Provider step.

 ![SnowProviderDetails](img/Snow2.6_providerDetails.png)

-**(1) Provider Type** - Select SQL as the Provider type.
+1. **Provider Type** - Select SQL as the Provider type.

-**(2) Provider** - Click the dropdown menu for the list of supported Provider types.
+2. **Provider** - Click the dropdown menu for the list of supported Provider types.
 Select Snowflake.

-**(3) URL** - Add the Snowflake Account URL, which looks like this: `https://<org>-<account>.snowflakecomputing.com`
+3. **URL** - Add the Snowflake Account URL, which looks like this: `https://<org>-<account>.snowflakecomputing.com`

-**(4) Username** - Add the username that Prophecy will use to connect to the Snowflake Warehouse.
+4. **Username** - Add the username that Prophecy will use to connect to the Snowflake Warehouse.

-**(5) Password** - Add the password that Prophecy will use to connect to the Snowflake Warehouse.
+5. **Password** - Add the password that Prophecy will use to connect to the Snowflake Warehouse.
 These username/password credentials are encrypted for secure storage.
 Also, each Prophecy user will provide their own username/password credential upon login.
 Be sure these credentials are scoped appropriately; Prophecy respects the authorization granted to this Snowflake user.

-**(6) Role** - Add the Snowflake [role](https://docs.snowflake.com/en/user-guide/security-access-control-overview#roles) that Prophecy will use to read data and execute queries on the Snowflake Warehouse.
+6. **Role** - Add the Snowflake [role](https://docs.snowflake.com/en/user-guide/security-access-control-overview#roles) that Prophecy will use to read data and execute queries on the Snowflake Warehouse.
 The role must be already granted to the username/password provided above and should be scoped according to the permission set desired for Prophecy.

-**(7) Warehouse** - Specify the Snowflake warehouse for default writes for this execution environment.
+7. **Warehouse** - Specify the Snowflake warehouse for default writes for this execution environment.

-**(8) Database** - Specify the desired Snowflake database for default writes for this execution environment.
+8. **Database** - Specify the desired Snowflake database for default writes for this execution environment.

-**(9) Schema** - Specify the desired Snowflake schema for default writes for this execution environment.
+9. **Schema** - Specify the desired Snowflake schema for default writes for this execution environment.

-**(10) Continue** - to complete the Fabric creation.
+10. **Continue** - to complete the Fabric creation.

 :::info
-Each user can read tables from each database and schema for which they have access.
+Each user can read tables from any database and schema for which they have access.
 The default write database and schema is set here in the Fabric.
 :::

 ## 3. Create a new Project